Yesterday wo Utatte – Character Analysis

 Rou Hayakawa

-Concept map demonstrating relationships between characters
+Concept map demonstrating the relationships between the characters

-Yesterday wo Utatte is an anime adaptation by studio Doga Kobo that consists of 12 episodes and 6 specials, premiered in April 2020 and was based on the manga by writer and illustrator Kei Toume, published between December 1997 and June 2015 by Shueisha in magazines Business Jump (1997-2011) and Grand Jump (2011-2015) with 11 volumes.
+Yesterday wo Utatte is an anime adaptation by Doga Kobo that consists of 12 episodes and 6 specials, premiered in April 2020 and was based on the manga by writer and illustrator Kei Toume, published between December 1997 and June 2015 by Shueisha in the magazines Business Jump (1997-2011) and Grand Jump (2011-2015) with 11 volumes.

 “Living is 49% about the past and 51% about the future”